 Being a B Corp means implementing employee- and environmentally friendly practices in the everyday workings of a business, such as fair pay, recycling and composting, and allocating paid time off for volunteer activities.

 It also comes with the privilege of joining a larger network of businesses committed to ensuring that profit is not made at the expense of the people and the planet we inhabit.

-But when we think about micro-level sustainability practices versus actually dismantling institutions that cause—and even exist partly because of—environmental degradation and exploitation, it can beg the unfortunate question of whether something as seemingly small as recycling a soda can could effect real change.
+But when we think about micro-level sustainability practices versus dismantling institutions that cause—and even exist partly because of—environmental degradation and exploitation, it can beg the unfortunate question of whether something as small as recycling a soda can could affect real change.

 It is easy for individuals to push for things like Starbucks’ plastic straw bans because it could potentially reduce a small amount of waste, while imposing little inconvenience in our daily lives and counteracting the guilt we felt when we collectively watched one of the plastic straws with which we daily and thoughtlessly drink our iced lattes pulled from a sea turtle’s nose.

 In that same vein, it is easy for businesses to enact these types of changes because it requires virtually zero financial sacrifice relative to their massive profits.

 The difference between Starbucks and a B Corp is that the former performs sustainability while the latter incorporates it into company culture.
 Corporations can hop on the bandwagon of sustainability, while simultaneously using their monetary influence to ensure any regulations that could meaningfully curb pollution do not interfere with their bottom lines.